Your conditions of employment with the department are based on:

 We all have a role to play in this and more information, including definitions of types of harassment as well as case studies and examples, can be found on the OnePortal harassment page.

-Workplace Harassment, Sexual Harassment and Violence procedure explains the responsibilities of employees and management in relation to creating a harassment-free work environment.
+preventing workplace bullying, sexual harassment and unlawful discrimination policy explains the responsibilities of employees and management in relation to creating a harassment-free work environment.